-Another aspect of seasonality is the consumer buying cycle: for instance, right after someone buys a new phone is when they are least likely to buy another.
+Another aspect of seasonality is the consumer buying cycle: for instance, right after someone buys a pair of diamond earrings is when they are least likely to buy another.
 Targeting outreach efforts at new, prospective customers is a way to overcome consumer apathy and increase the overall customer base.
-Studying data on existing customers makes it easier to find, engage with, and compel the consumers most likely to switch wireless retailers.
+Studying data on existing customers makes it easier to find, engage with, and compel the consumers most likely to switch, for example, jewelry brands.

 Engage old customers

 Pestering existing customers during seasonal lulls makes them less inclined to buy in any season.
-That means outreach efforts must be carefully calibrated based on individual consumer's known needs and wants.
-For instance, someone who just bought a new phone may not be in the market for another, but they could be interested in accessories.
+That means outreach efforts must be carefully calibrated based on individual consumer’s known needs and wants.
+For instance, someone who just bought a new television may not be in the market for another, but they could be interested in add-ons like speakers or accessories.
 Customer data is a goldmine of insights that wireless retailers can use to get people in the store and products off the shelves.

 Rely on drop shipping